pfedick/DeckerGame/README.md

     - floater
     - lasers
     - arrows from wall
-    - locked door
+    - locked doors
     - key (used to unlock a locked door)
     - mushroom (white minifig with big red hat and white dots)
     - scorpion
+    - bat
+    - bird
     - ostrich
     - Wallenstein
-    - Helena (but she make no damage yet)
+    - Helena
+    - Yeti
 - how does sound work with SDL?
 - write the audio engine
 - how to integrate sound track and sound effects into the game